dew-uff/speedupy/README.md

 ![screen5_speedupy](https://github.com/dew-uff/speedupy/assets/18330758/be602515-fb86-4191-8f9c-bdca80405348)

-Figure 5: Use of the argument help.
+Figure 5: Use of the arguments's help.